ztachip/ztachip/README.md

 # Introduction

-ztachip is an opensource framework to build both AI hardware and software.
+ztachip is an opensource framework for Domain Specific Architecture.

+Domain Specific Architecture defines the hardware/software architectures that can accelerate a particular class of applications very efficiently.
+The class of applications that ztachip accelerates today are AI and vision processing tasks.

 ztachip has the full hardware implementation available in VHDL source code.